thomasWeise/moptipy/README.md

 #### 4.1.3.
 Example

-You can execute the following Python code to obtain an example log file:
+You can execute the following Python code to obtain an example log file.
+This code is also available in file [examples/log_file_jssp.py](https://github.com/thomasWeise/moptipy/blob/main/examples/log_file_jssp.py):

 ```python
 from moptipy.algorithms.ea1plus1 import EA1plus1  # the algorithm we use